Redislabs-Solution-Architects/AWS-microservices-workshop-hugo/content/10_Introduction/_index.md

 - Become familiar with using RedisInsight to interact directly with Redis

 It is not our intent to teach your Redis, make you a Redis expert, or cover all of Redis.
 We don't expect you to be a SpringBoot aficionado or a Java guru.
 Redis can be used with dozens (60+ at last count) of languages, so you can continue to do what you do well in the language of your choosing.
-The idea here is to get you excited and interested to learn more about using Redis
+The idea here is to get you excited and interested to learn more about using Redis.
+For that we recommend [Redis University] - free online courses from the home of Redis

 ## Prerequisite Knowledge and Experience
 For this Docker based version of the course we're expecting you to: